 Bilbo soon agrees to join Gandalf and the dwarves on their mission to Erebor.
-He’s leaves the Shire behind him to have an exciting time, going to places he’s never been to and facing terrible monsters.
+He leaves the Shire behind him to have an exciting time, going to places he’s never been to and facing terrible monsters.

 Bilbo gets to go to the Trollshaw Forest and meets three stone trolls called Tom, Bert and William.
-They want to eat the dwarves and Bilbo, but Gandalf turns them into stone as seen in ‘Fellowship’.
+They want to eat the dwarves and Bilbo, but Gandalf turns them into stone as shown in ‘Fellowship’.

 Disc 2 begins with a nice scene of Bilbo seeing more of Rivendell.
-This is a new scene in the extended edition.
+This is a new scene in the Extended Edition.
 It was good to see Bilbo have a conversation with Elrond as he considers staying in Rivendell.

 It was great to see Cate Blanchett as Galadriel from Lothlórien in this movie.
-She has an interesting relationship with Gandalf as they share a telepathic communication during the White Council scene.
+She has an interesting relationship with Gandalf, as they share a telepathic communication during the White Council scene.

 It was a surprise to see Christopher Lee as Saruman in this movie.
-By this point, Saruman is a good, wise wizard, although he disapproves of Radagast the Brown and believes power is very important.
+By this point, Saruman is a good, wise wizard, although he disapproves of Radagast the Brown and believes power is really important.

 Pretty soon, the Company of Thorin with Bilbo leave Rivendell unawares and make the journey up the Misty Mountains.
 They soon fall into a trap as the dwarves are soon captured by horrible goblins.

 Bilbo manages to rejoin Gandalf and the dwarves after his escape from Gollum.
-But it’s out of the frying pan and into the fire, as the orcs led by Azog the Defiler come along to kill Thorin and his kind.
+But it’s ‘out of the frying pan and into the fire’, as the orcs led by Azog the Defiler come along to kill Thorin and his kind.

 But Bilbo comes to the rescue and saves Thorin from getting killed by Azog and the orcs.
-Soon, the eagles come to the rescue as they, summoned by Gandalf, take him; the dwarves and Bilbo away.
+Soon, the eagles come to the rescue as they, summoned by Gandalf, take him; the dwarves and Bilbo Baggins.

-The Company of Thorin is back together again and Bilbo gains the rescue from Thorin that he deserves.
+The Company of Thorin is back together again and Bilbo gains the respect from Thorin that he deserves.
 They look to the east and see the lonely mountain Erebor ahead as their quest continues…